A tutorial: How to make the PERFECT green smoothie

 Method: After all ingredients have been added to your blender, blend away.
 You may have to stop and start your blender several times, pushing ingredients down as you go.
 If you like your smoothie extra thick and a little slushy (and you didn’t use frozen fruit) add a cup or two of ice (after blending other ingredients) and combine.

-- 2 teaspoons-1 tablespoon Chia seeds or ground flax seeds
+- 2 teaspoons Chia seeds or ground flax seeds, use up to 1 Tablespoon if desired

 I drank this blueberry apple green smoothie yesterday for lunch.
 It sure was tasty, but I did not enjoy shivering and shaking while I was drinking it.
 But that’s what electric blankets are for. 😉 When I add yogurt to my green smoothie, like the one above, I usually use Stonyfield brand.
 The reason why I love Stonyfield organic yogurt so much is because they have always produced their full line of dairy products without the use of toxic persistent pesticides.
 To help consumers identify the healthiest yogurt on the shelf, Stonyfield packaging now features a call out; which states that the yogurt was made without the use of toxic persistent pesticides, artificial hormones, antibiotics or GMOs.
 See the graphic below for a visual and visit Stonyfield blog for more information.